-The Colusa County Superior Court Mediator, provides assistance to parties, as an impartial third party in developing a parenting agreement regarding custody, visitation and parenting issues for their child(ren).
+The Colusa County Superior Court Mediator, provides assistance to parties, as an impartial third party in developing a parenting plan/agreement.

 Scheduling an Appointment